ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### On startup

 A valid block with slot `INITIAL_SLOT_NUMBER` (a "genesis block") has the following values.
-Other validity rules (eg. requiring a signature) do not apply.
+Other validity rules (e.g. requiring a signature) do not apply.

 ```python
 {